rokath/trice/docs/TriceColor.md

 ##  1. <a name='Howtoget'></a>How to get

-* Add a channel name as color descriptor in front of each `TRICE` format string like `"wrn:Peng!"`.
+* Add a tag name as color descriptor in front of each `TRICE` format string like `"wrn:Peng!"`.
-* In file [../internal/emitter/lineTransformerANSI.go](../internal/emitter/lineTransformerANSI.go) the colors are changeable and additional color channels definable.
+* In file [../internal/emitter/lineTransformerANSI.go](../internal/emitter/lineTransformerANSI.go) the colors are changeable and additional color tags definable.
 * It is possible to concatenate single colorized letters to get output like this:

 ![./ref/COLOR_output.PNG](./ref/COLOR_output.PNG)